bakkdoor/hurricane/README.md

 Hurricane is a Fancy DSL and library for writing Storm Topologies (including bolts, spouts and topology definitions) completely in Fancy.

-It even has support for using standard Fancy Blocks (closures / anonymous functions) as bolts our spouts.
+It even has support for using standard Fancy Blocks (closures / anonymous functions) as bolts or spouts.

 Here's the DoubleAndTripleBolt from [Storm's wiki](https://github.com/nathanmarz/storm/wiki/Tutorial) implemented with Hurricane: